The Benefits of Hemp Fiber Reinforced Polypropylene Composites for the Auto Industry

-Heartland’s industrial hemp is a carbon-negative material
+Heartland’s industrial hemp fiber is a carbon-negative material

 Every 1 ton of hemp Heartland processed removes 1.62 tons of carbon dioxide.
 The absorption of carbon dioxide during its growth is greater than the carbon dioxide emissions by the equipment used for its processing and transportation.

-Heartland’s industrial hemp is very strong
+Heartland’s industrial hemp fiber is very strong

 Hemp is the strongest natural fiber on earth, proving stronger than bamboo and kenaf fibers while maintaining flexibility.

-Heartland’s industrial hemp is lightweight
+Heartland’s industrial hemp fiber is lightweight

 In one study, it was found that biocomposites made of hemp and polypropylene have a density of 1.4 g/cm3, whereas a composite of glass fiber and polypropylene has a density of 2.5 g/cm3.
 Thus, the total weight of the polypropylene composite is reduced by 44% for the same volume.
 Due to the lower weight of hemp and polypropylene biocomposite, increased fuel efficiency could be attained in automotive applications.
 As a result, there would be more savings in fuel costs.